1865 United States Senate election in Massachusetts

 The 1865 United States Senate election in Massachusetts was held during January 1865.
 Incumbent Republican Senator Henry Wilson was re-elected easily to a second term as a member of the Republican Party.

 At the time, Massachusetts elected United States senators by a majority vote of each separate house of the Massachusetts General Court, the House and the Senate.

 Background

-At the time, the Massachusetts legislature was dominated the Republican Party, whose members held nearly every seat.
+At the time, the Massachusetts legislature was dominated by the Republican Party, whose members held nearly every seat.

 Election in the House

 On January 10, the House voted for Wilson's re-election and sent the vote to the Senate for ratification.